 This is somewhat left up to your discretion as according to the general guidelines no specific mechanism (e.g. checkboxes) is mentioned as mandatory: provided that your method facilitates active consent, however, it’s worth noting here the because the ePrivacy is, in fact, a Directive, the specifics of how requirements should be met are heavily dependent on individual Member State law.

-For this reason, we give you the option to easily disable the Cookie Solution’s “scroll to consent” feature should the particular Member State law require it.
+For this reason, we give you the option to easily enable or disable the Cookie Solution’s “scroll to consent” feature should the particular Member State law require it.

-The Cookie Law does not require that records of consent be kept, but instead indicates that you should be able to prove that consent occurred — even if that consent has been withdrawn.
+The Cookie Law itself does not require that records of consent be kept, but instead indicates that you should be able to prove that consent occurred — even if that consent has been withdrawn.
 However it’s important to note that some EU Data Protection Authorities in alignment with the GDPR, now require that records of consent – rather than simply proof – be kept.
 If this applies to your particular situation, you will need to maintain valid records of consent.